 - Who?
 Why? this requires you to think about who you are writing a contract for and why you are bothering.

-- Index there is no particular order for contract terms, although it makes sense to deal with the most important aspects first.
+- Index there is no particular order for contract terms, although it makes logical sense to deal with the most important aspects first.
 But you coudl write your contract chonologically, party by party, or in any other way that makes it easy to read, find stuff and use.

-- Edit this step is intended to make sure your contract is accurate, brief and clear.
+- Edit.
+Read it aloud.
+This step is intended to make sure your contract is accurate, brief and clear.
 It needs to reflect your company’s values, stories, and tone of voice.

 What could you do?

-Many business owners ask lawyers to write their contracts – resulting in long, wordy documents you cannot read, understand or use.
-You may find your current contracts hard to negotiate, embarrassing to send to prospective clients, and dysfunctional as tools.
+Option 1 is to use lawyers to write your contracts – this can result in long, wordy documents you cannot read, understand or use.
+Those contracts are legally robust but can be hard to negotiate, embarrassing to send to prospective clients, and dysfunctional as tools.
 Don’t sabotage deal-making with complex contracts or bad processes.

 What should you do?

-However, you can start from a blank sheet of paper, and – by following these 5 steps – produce a record of your deal and workable processes.
-Having a set of T&C which reflect your ways of working and help to sell your services can also substantially reduce the time taken to get to ‘yes’ .
+You should take control of your deal-making.
+Start with a blank document, and – by following these 5 steps – produce a record of your deal and workable processes.
+Having a set of T&C which reflect your values, your processes and which help to sell your goods, works or services will substantially reduce the time and energy to get to ‘yes’ .

 Contracts written by users for users might not be perfect, but then no contract ever is!